Mobile Health Programme Manager

 Director of Health, GSMA, Mobile for Development

-Dr Craig Friderichs is the GSMA’s Director of Health.
-Craig heads up a dynamic team that is responsible for working with more than 1200 GSMA mobile operator and broader mobile ecosystem companies to integrate commercially scaled and sustainable mobile solutions into the health system.
-Craig has been instrumental in launching and implementing the Pan African mHealth Initiative, a collaborative effort between mobile operators and the public/private sector to catalyse the scaled integration of mobile and ICT into the health system.
+Dr Craig Friderichs is Director of Health, Mobile for Development at GSMA.
+Craig heads up a global team that brings together the mobile industry and health stakeholders to improve health outcomes in emerging markets.
+Craig has been instrumental in launching and implementing the Pan African mHealth Initiative, a collaborative effort between mobile operators and the public/private sector to catalyse the scaled integration of sustainable mobile and ICT solutions into African health systems.

 Craig represents the private sector on the board of PMNCH, an alliance of more than 450 member organisations that aims to ensure that all women, infants and children not only remain healthy, but thrive.
 He is a regular speaker at international health and ICT events and contributes to a number of international ICT task teams.